 Discover the charms of Baler, a coastal town that sits northeast of the Philippines’ capital, Manila, that is known for surfing and its many natural and historical landmarks.
 It is one of the popular tourist spots in Luzon.

-Baler, located in the province of Aurora, is only a few hours away (272 KM) from Manila, making it a popular vacation spot for those looking for a quick weekend escape.
+Baler, located in the province of Aurora, is only a few hours away (272 KM) from Manila.
+This makes it a popular vacation spot for those looking for a quick weekend getaway near Manila.
 It’s also home to one of the top beaches near Manila.

 To help you plan your trip, we've compiled a list of the best Baler tourist spots to add to your itinerary or book for your Baler tour packages.

 The San Luis Obispo de Tolosa Parish, or more commonly known as Baler Church, was constructed back in 1611.
 It first stood on the site of an important battle called the "Siege of Baler" which took place during the Philippine Revolution.

 The church was initially made from bamboo and nipa.
 Years after, it was renovated using stones and rocks that were held together by lime and honey.
 However, the church was later destroyed by a massive tidal wave known as "Tromba Marina" in 1735.
 Soon after that natural disaster, locals rebuilt the chapel on the highest point in San Luis Street in Barangay Buhangin, where it currently stands.

 During the Spanish period in the country, Spanish forces made the church their garrison until they surrendered it in 1899.
 Aside from this, Baler Church was also the home of a famous large bell called La Campana De Baler.
 Fray Jose de Esperagoza brought it to the province in the 17th century.
 The bell later became well-known for its loud echoing sounds that even reached the neighboring towns of San Luis, Maria, and Dipaculao.